Some links in this post may be affiliate links

 If your plant is getting curled leaves, leggy growth, or losing its stripes, the light is not enough.
 Move the plant infront of a large, well-lit window or consider investing in grow lights if you do not have adequate light in your home.

-Goeppertia elliptica requires high humidity of 60-80% to thrive.
+Goeppertia elliptica requires a humidity of 60-80% to thrive.
 Low humidity can lead to brown leaf tips and edges.
 Use a hygrometer to monitor the humidity for the optimum growth of the plant.
 To up scale humidity, set the pot on a wet pebble tray or grow the plant in a well-lit bathroom and other moist areas in the home.
 Ascertain that there is good air circulation to minimize fungal diseases.

 You may also grow the plant in a closed terrarium.
 On account of its compact size and requirement for humid conditions, Calathea vittata is one of the best plants for a closed terrarium.

-Feed your Calathea vittata with a balanced, liquid fertilizer every 4 weeks through out the growing season (spring and summer) for lush growth.
+Feed your Calathea vittata with a balanced, liquid fertilizer every 4 weeks through out the growing season (spring and summer) for a lush growth.

 Flush out accumulated chemicals (salts) from the soil every 1-2 months by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.